Non-linear additive twist of Fourier coefficients of $GL(3) \times GL(2)$ and $GL(3)$ Maass forms: Simplifying the integrals

 In the first integral, by repeated integration by parts we see that the integral is negligibly small unless $|z-y| \ll X^{\epsilon } q/QK $.
-We will continue to work with the first integral as the treatment of the second integral is same.
-However, in this case we get weaker restriction $|z-y|\ll X^{\epsilon}/K$ by considering $v$-integral, but we have a strong bound $h(q,x) \ll 1/qQ$.
-As a result, in the second integral case we get better bounds.
+In the second integral case, we get a weaker restriction $|z-y|\ll X^{\epsilon}/K$ by considering $v$-integral.
+But we have a better bound for $h(q,x)$, $h(q,x) \ll 1/qQ$.
+As a result, we get better bounds in this case.
+We will continue our analysis with the first integral.